Your front desk is the main reason patients leave your practice.

 - And so much more…

 Every single time your front desk team interacts with your patients there is the potential for a negative (or positive) impact.
 The only way to take make sure those interactions are positive is to provide your reception team with the tools it needs.
-They must understand the importance of patient engagement and how their role can have a significant impact on the entire practice.
+They must understand the importance of their role to improve patient satisfaction at your practice, and how they can impact your overall success.

-Registration to this online training session is limited.
+Registration to this online training session to improve patient satisfaction at your practice is limited.
 This will ensure that every listener has time to get their questions answered by the expert presenter during the session.
 Sign up today and gain the benefit of this nationally recognized speaker from the comfort of your own office.
+Don’t wait, sign up today!

 Tracy has over 40 years of experience in various specialties in the areas of practice management, billing and coding, including training, communications, and policy and procedure development.